 Do you feel lucky about landing in your current position (job)?
 Well, if you do then it is great.
-However, did you ever thought about the amount of unemployed skilled labors (job seekers)?
-Yes, there is a possibility that there are plenty such people who are more qualified and deserving than you.
+However, did you ever thought about the amount of unemployed skilled labours (job seekers)?
+Yes, there is a possibility that there are plenty of such people who are more qualified and deserving than you.

 When this thought strikes you, do you feel insecure about your position and performance?
 Do you doubt your future in the present workplace?
 Well, then somewhere it is an indirect pointer to the fact that ‘you might be laid off soon’.

-May be it is not so but you should always be preparing for a possible layoff.
+Maybe it is not so but you should always be preparing for a possible layoff.
 So, what kind of preparation is to be done and how?
 Well, think about it as an employer.
 What criteria would you follow when it comes to hiring and firing your employees?
 If it were I, I would have definitely looked upon certain things apart from the usual performance draft.
 After all, I feel, several other things are equally essential and important for the company.
 Let us have an in detail look at those aspects.

 Best Ways to Prepare for a Layoff:

 Whom do you trust the most?
 With whom do you share your secrets?
 Well, secrets sound a little too extreme but you get the point.
 You need to be that one person, that one name which will appear first, the second your boss needs any help.
 By being trustworthy, I mean to highlight the fact that you need to be more social and frank with your boss.